hzeller/bant/README.md

 Bant never does any fetching, it just observes the existing workspace.
 This means you need to run a `bazel build ...` before to have the workspace set up.

-At the very minimum, do a bazel fetch and run all genrules; we can use `bant` itself to find genrules to be passed to bazel:
+Typically it is a good idea to do a bazel fetch and run all genrules; we can use `bant` itself to find genrules to be passed to bazel:

 ```bash